jaytoday/DoubleAgent/README.md

 - `poetry run python double_agent.py --task 2`
 - `poetry run python double_agent.py --task 1`

-The file modification that occurred in task `2` will then result in `important_doc.txt` being deleted during the execution of task `1`.
+The file modification that occurred in task `2` will then result in `files/important_doc.txt` being deleted during the execution of task `1`.

 ### Add Additional Tasks